work-submit/3MTI/README.md

 ## 🚀Inference
 #### Step 1: Download the pretrained model
-- Download the 3MTI model weight from [SJTU cloud](https://pan.sjtu.edu.cn/web/share/7df7f0df32ac4cd4eecc243f5ff95483).
+- Download the pretrained 3MTI model from [SJTU cloud](https://pan.sjtu.edu.cn/web/share/7df7f0df32ac4cd4eecc243f5ff95483).
 - You can put these models into `3MTI/trained_model/`.
 #### Step 2: Modify path
 - Replace lines 90 and 91 of inference_3MTI.py with your actual semantic prompt text path.